omaxtr/GamerGamma/README.md

 ### 2. Stabilizers (The Pro Tools)
 *   **Black Stabilizer**: Performs a surgical "floor cut".
 Lifts dark pixels into visibility. **Essential for FPS gamers.**
 *   **White Stabilizer**: Sets a "ceiling" for brightness.
 Prevents highlight clipping and protects your eyes.
+*   **Shadow**: Targets the darkest regions specifically.
+Perfect for bringing out detail in dark textures without washing out the rest of the scene.
 *   **Mid-Tone**: Adjusts the "belly" of the curve.
-Use this to shift the weight of the image without affecting true blacks or whites.
+Use this to shift the weight of the image, making it feel overall brighter or moodier without affecting true blacks or whites (Default: **0.5**).
+*   **Highlight**: Focuses on the brightest areas.
+Use this to prevent white "blowout" in bright skies or to add extra punch to light sources.

 ### 3. Extras
 *   **Darkness**: Fine-tune the absolute black floor of your monitor.